feature-image

 Imago

 The Cubs needed urgent course correction, considering how they are currently performing.
-Till May 20, they have scored 3 runs or fewer in 8 of their last 10 games, and since May 9, they are averaging 3.1 runs per game.
-They tried to correct things by making a roster move, designating a veteran infielder to make way for a rookie outfielder.
+The team is on a bad seven-game losing streak and has won just two of its last 13 games.
+They have scored three runs or fewer in eight of their last 10 games, and since May 9, they are averaging around three runs per game.
+To wake up the offense, the front office made a move and cut a veteran infielder to make room for a young outfielder with big power.

 Watch What’s Trending Now!